silentorb/marloth-story/design/general/marloth-narrative-guidelines.md

     * It is not okay for a person to get stabbed in the eye
       * There could be exceptions to this case such as if a main character losing an eye added a lot to the rest of the story
     * It is okay for a person to fall to their death as long as impact is not described
-* When horrific things are happening, rely heavily on [implication](#implication) and [euphemisms](#euphemisms).
+* When horrific things are happening, rely heavily on [implication](#implication) and [euphemisms](#euphemisms)
-* Do not try to scare the audience.
+* Do not try to scare the audience
   * It is fine if the audience is scared, but don't try to force it.
-Don't include elements whose purpose is to scare the audience.
+Don't include elements whose sole purpose is to scare the audience
   * It is fine for characters in a narrative to be scared

 ### Ideological Contests